 Application : Applied Explanation on application of the practice The ARMC assists the Board in assessing, reviewing and supervising the suitability, objectivity, independence and overall performance of the External Auditors ("EAs") - Messrs BDO PLT ("BDO").
-On 13 December 2019, the Board has adopted the External Auditors Assessment Policy, which defined the guidelines and procedures to be undertaken by the ARMC in discharging their duties and responsibilities.
+Since FY2019, the Board has adopted the External Auditors Assessment Policy, which defined the guidelines and procedures to be undertaken by the ARMC in discharging their duties and responsibilities.
 The said policy is drafted with the guidance from the By-Laws (on Professional Ethics, Conduct and Practice) by the MIA.
-The policy outlined: a) The criteria on selection, appointment and removal of EAs; b) Assessing the level of independence of EAs; c) Determining the types of non-audit engagements services provided by the EAs; d) Examining and limiting the fees incurred of non-audit engagements provided by EAs; e) Observing the appointment of former key audit partner as a member of the Committee; f) Rotation of External Audit engagement partner; g) Reviewing the annual audit plan presented by EAs; and h) Annual assessment on the performance and quality of EAs.
-On 24 February 2020, the ARMC had undertaken an annual assessment of the suitability, objectivity and independence of BDO.
+The policy outlined: a) The criteria on selection, appointment and removal of EAs; b) Assessing the level of independence of EAs; c) Determining the types of non-audit engagements services provided by the EAs; d) Examining and limiting the fees incurred of non-audit engagements provided by EAs; e) Observing the appointment of former key audit partner as a member of the ARMC; f) Rotation of External Audit engagement partner; g) Reviewing the annual audit plan presented by EAs; and h) Annual assessment on the performance and quality of EAs.
+On 18 February 2021, the ARMC had undertaken an annual assessment of the suitability, objectivity and independence of BDO.
 The annual evaluation comprises of: a) Calibre of External Audit Firm; b) Quality processes or performance; c) Audit team; d) Independence and objectivity;

 e) Audit fees; and f) Audit communication.
-During the presentation of the External Auditor's report to ARMC on 24 February 2020, BDO has provided written assurance to the Board that they are, and have been, independent throughout the conduct of audit engagement per the terms of all relevant professional and regulatory requirements in respect to the preparation of the audited financial statement for the FY2019.
+During the presentation of the External Auditor's report to ARMC on 18 February 2021, BDO has provided written assurance to the Board that they are, and have been, independent throughout the conduct of audit engagement per the terms of all relevant professional and regulatory requirements in respect to the preparation of the audited financial statement for the FY2020.
 The ARMC was satisfied with the results of the EAs annual performance evaluation, and the overall effectiveness of the external audit process.
-Additionally, the ARMC is confident that the provision of non-audit services provided by BDO for the FY2019 did not in any way undermine their objectivity and independence as the EAs of the Company.
-Upon considering the suitability, objectivity, and independence of the EAs - BDO, the ARMC has recommended the re-appointment of BDO for the ensuing year.
-Explanation for : departure Large companies are re encouraged to complete equired to complete the columns below.
+Additionally, the ARMC is confident that the provision of non-audit services provided by BDO for the FY2020 did not in any way undermine their objectivity and independence as the EAs of the Company.
+Upon considering the suitability, objectivity, and independence of the EAs - BDO, the ARMC has recommended the re-appointment of BDO for the ensuing year with the shareholders' approval at the forthcoming 3 rd AGM of the Company.

+Explanation for : departure

+Large companies are re encouraged to complete equired to complete the columns below.
 Non-large companies are the columns below.

+Measure :

-Measure : Timeframe :
+Timeframe :